-New Zealand is one of those countries that’s on almost every traveler’s bucket list – and for very good reason.
+New Zealand is one of those countries that’s on almost every traveller’s bucket list – and for very good reason.
 It’s a stunningly beautiful place and our amazingly varied landscape capture everyone’s hearts.

-We’ve started from the North and headed South to give you a tour of 15 of New Zealand’s must-see, wonderfully weird tourist attractions for your next New Zealand adventure.
+We’ve started from the North and headed South to give you a tour of 15 of New Zealand’s must-see, wonderfully weird tourist attractions for your next New Zealand Vacation or Holiday.